 23.1.1.
-The Contractor must comply with all relevant legislation and have regard to all relevant guidance issued by the Board or the Secretary of State or local authorities in respect of the exercise of their functions under the 2006 Act.
+The Contractor must comply with all relevant legislation and have regard to all relevant guidance issued by NHS England or the Secretary of State or local authorities in respect of the exercise of their functions under the 2006 Act.

-93 This Part is required by the Regulations (see regulation 94).
+94 This Part is required by the Regulations (see regulation 94).